Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

 2. A company wants to use Amazon Elastic Container Service (Amazon ECS) to run its containerized applications.
 For compliance reasons, the company wants to retain complete visibility and control over the underlying server cluster.
 Which Amazon ECS launch type will satisfy these requirements?
     - A. EC2 launch type.
     - B. Fargate launch type.
+      [WS manages the servers for you.
+You don’t see or control the underlying infrastructure]
     - C. Lightsail launch type.
     - D. Lambda launch type.